knowledgearcdotorg/jsolr-user-manual/field-aliasing.md

 Multiple aliases can be defined.
 List each one on a separate line.

-Field names that are translatable, such as description, can be specified with the wildcard suffix, I.e. alias:translatable\_field\_name\_txt\_\*.
+Field names that can be localized, such as description, can use the [localization placeholder](/language-management.md), I.e. alias:field\_name\_txt\_\*.
 For example, if we wanted to specify an alias "description" for all description\_txt fields, we would specify the following alias:

 > description:description\_txt\_\*